nodejs/node/doc/api/util.md

 contains circular references.
 * `%o` - Object.
 A string representation of an object with generic JavaScript object formatting.
-  Similar to `util.inspect()` with options `{ showHidden: true, depth: 4, showProxy: true }`.
+  Similar to `util.inspect()` with options `{ showHidden: true, showProxy: true }`.
-  This will show the full object including non-enumerable symbols and properties.
+  This will show the full object including non-enumerable properties and proxies.
 * `%O` - Object.
 A string representation of an object with generic JavaScript object formatting.
 Similar to `util.inspect()` without options.
-  This will show the full object not including non-enumerable symbols and properties.
+This will show the full object not including non-enumerable properties and proxies.
 * `%%` - single percent sign (`'%'`).
 This does not consume an argument.

 If the placeholder does not have a corresponding argument, the placeholder is